“Do you not think there is anything not attached by its unbreakable cord to everything else?” ~ Mary Oliver

 Pamela Fuhrmann

-Pamela is the co-founder and leadership coach at the Conscious Leadership Institute and One Earth Leadership Consortium, two purpose-driven organizations that provide strategic leadership development opportunities for leaders across sectors and industries.
-She holds a PhD in Depth Psychology, an MEd in Educational Psychology, and certifications in coaching, ecopsychology, and Forest Therapy.
-She has 17 years of experience in designing and delivering leadership programs, workshops, retreats, and coaching engagements.
+She is Co-Founder and a leadership coach at the Conscious Leadership Institute and One Earth Leadership, two purpose-driven organizations that support leaders across sectors and industries.
+Pamela holds a PhD in Depth Psychology & Mythology and an MEd in Educational Psychology, along with certifications in coaching, ecopsychology, forest therapy, and labyrinth facilitation.
+She brings nearly 20 years of experience designing and facilitating leadership programs, workshops, retreats, and coaching engagements across global contexts.